 Cape Horn Dam was built in 1908 creating the Van Arsdale Reservoir to move water from the Eel River down a mile long diversion tunnel to Potter Valley on the Russian River and create electricity for the city of Ukiah.
 5 cubic feet per second is allowed over 50′ high Cape Horn Dam into the Eel River – not enough for fish to survive.
 Natural late summer flows are 50 to 55 cubic feet per second.
 Cape Horn Dam was built without a fish ladder and cut off hundreds of stream miles in prime spawning grounds for the largest of the Eel River salmonids.
 A fish ladder was finally built in 1922 as part of the permit to built Scott Dam.
 Fish migrating here travel more than 800 hundred river miles and climb 4,500 feet.

-Diversion Tunnel: This sinister tunnel sucks the life out of the Eel River at the rate of 340 cubic feet per second, sending it south into the Russian River.
+Diversion Tunnel: This tunnel diverts Eel River sending it south into the Russian River.
 Eel River water is sold as far south as Marin by the Sonoma County Water Agency, while fish struggle to survive in the shallow water of the Eel River.

 Scott Dam (1922), 130′ high, forms Lake Pillsbury and holds 80,560 acre-feet of water.
 The area upstream of the dam, which salmon are prevented from accessing, contains roughly 10% of the watershed and includes prime spawning and rearing habitat.
 Lake Pillsbury acts as an incubator for the invasive pikeminnow which prey on juvenile salmonids.

 Articles & Links